Writer and editor John Freeman discusses his transition from book criticism to editing Granta, and now, to launching his own journal, Freeman’s.

-Our monthly selection of reviews from BlueInk Review, a service which reviews self-published books, stars a novel about friendship, golf and race in 1969, among others.
+Our monthly selection of reviews from BlueInk Review, a service which reviews self-published books, includes a short story collection and a WWII thriller.

-Our monthly selection of reviews from BlueInk Review, a service which reviews self-published books, stars an ‘uncommonly brave’ novel about Alzheimer’s Disease.
+Our August 2015 selection from BlueInk Review, a service which reviews self-published books, ranges from fantasy to middle grade, memoir to self-help

-Our monthly selection of starred reviews from BlueInk Review, a service which reviews self-published books.
+A selection of the top ten books that have received five star reviews on IndieReader, a service which reviews self-published books.